Back2Color: Domain-Adaptive Synthetic-to-Real Monocular Depth Estimation for Dynamic Traffic Scenes: Experiments

 \subsection{Ablation Study}

-As illustrated in Tab. \ref{tab:Results_models}, we conducted experiments on our Back2Color framework by replacing different model structures to demonstrate the effectiveness of our method.
-While the Depth Net learned to predict dense depth from synthetic data, it also disrupted the model’s latent memory in unsupervised learning and learned to generate sharp boundaries of obstacles.
-Based on the metrics in Tab. \ref{tab:Results_models}, there is an improvement across all metrics, particularly the $a1$ and $rmse\_log$ metrics representing detail accuracy.
-At the same time, we also observed that there was no significant difference between only using SHIFT and vKitti2.
-In Tab. \ref{tab:Results_models}, we also tested training VADepth from scratch without ImageNet pre-training.
-The results demonstrated that using a pre-trained checkpoint enhances the network’s ability to process natural images, significantly benefiting depth estimation.
+As illustrated in Tab. \ref{tab:Results_models}, we conducted experiments on our Back2Color framework by replacing different network structures to demonstrate the effectiveness of our new framework.
+The results also demonstrated that using a pre-trained checkpoint enhances the network’s ability to process natural images, significantly benefiting depth estimation.
+Next, we conducted ablation experiments to separately evaluate each of the proposed modules, ad shown in Tab.\ref{tab:Results_abltion} including the MixSyn dataset, the Back2Color training framework, and the auto-learning uncertainty temporal-spatial fusion method (UTSF).
+The results demonstrated that simply combining real and synthetic data for training did not improve performance.
+However, applying the Back2Color framework for color domain adaptation effectively addressed this issue.
+Additionally, Auto-UTSF further improved performance by leveraging advantageous information from both the temporal and spatial domains.
 Then we compared our method with other noval approaches also joint training with synthetic datasets.
 Our improvement remains significant in comparison, as shown in Tab.\ref{tab:Results_SynM}.

-Additionally, we used various synthetic datasets such as vKitti2, SHIFT, and UrbanSyn to real-world unsupervised depth model training, as shown in Tab.\ref{tab:Abltion_Syn}.
+Additionally, we used various synthetic datasets such as vKITTI2, SHIFT, and UrbanSyn to real-world unsupervised depth model training, as shown in Tab.\ref{tab:Abltion_Syn}.
 The results consistently achieved excellent improvement, demonstrating the strong adaptability of our method.
 To demonstrate that the improvement in our Back2Color method is not due to the increased training samples (Synthetic Datasets) but rather due to the diverse priors brought by various synthetic datasets, we conducted experiments using 20\% and 50\% synthetic samples (Rows 6, 7, and Rows 9, 10) while ensuring the total number of dataset samples remains the same as the KITTI dataset (39,810).
 The results are consistent with those obtained using the full dataset, proving that the enhancement of our method is not due to the increase in training samples.
 Additionally, when using the MixSyn mixed synthetic dataset, some metrics (rmse\_log and a1) show significant improvement compared to using a single dataset, demonstrating that our method benefits from learning the variety of multiple synthetic datasets.

 Finally, to demonstrate the exceptional efficiency of our model, we compared it with the current best-performing MonoViT\cite{zhao2022monovit} and the lightweight Lite-mono\cite{zhang2023lite}.
 Our VAN0 model is not only lighter than Lite-mono but also delivers superior performance.
 Additionally, it achieves competitive results with only one-sixth of the parameters of MonoViT.
 Meanwhile, our VAN2 model, which has a parameter count similar to MonoViT, shows a significant performance improvement, making it the current state-of-the-art (SOTA) model.